 Consider the physical construction of a hanger-coupled resonator.
 An example in the form of an on-chip multiplexed device is shown in Fig. \ref{teejunc}(a).
 There is a central feedline, off of which there are several branching quarter wave CPW resonators.
 At either end of the feedline microwave launch pads allow for wirebond connections which ultimately relay the signal between the chip and its package.
-A potential microwave circuit model for one of these resonators is shown in Fig. \ref{teejunc}(b).
-The wirebonds are modeled as inductors and the feedline is a transmission line segment.
-Along the feedline a reactive coupling element connects this coupling network to the resonator itself.
+A potential microwave circuit model for one of these resonators is shown in Fig. \ref{teejunc}(b); other models may be proposed which attempt to model more parasitics, but we will soon see that these systems are best understood not in terms of particular circuit details, but in terms of their more general properties.
+In our purely motivational model, the wirebonds are modeled as inductors and the feedline is a transmission line segment.
+Along the feedline, a reactive coupling element connects this coupling network to the resonator itself.

-Prior to labeling each circuit element of this network, we notice that the structure of the coupling network exhibits a tee-junction symmetry.
+Prior to labeling each circuit element of this network, we notice that the structure of the coupling network exhibits a T-junction symmetry.
 Of course, this is not exact: one wirebond will likely have more inductance than the other, and the two transmission line segments are certainly of different lengths.
-But these differences are small enough that the tee-junction properties prove useful for understanding the behavior of the hanger-coupled resonator --- the quantitative effects of these deviations can be accounted for later using perturbation theory.
-So, we are motivated to model the coupling junction not with a particular circuit, but with a more general symmetric tee-junction.
+But these differences are small enough that the T-junction properties prove useful for understanding the behavior of the hanger-coupled resonator---the quantitative effects of these deviations can be accounted for later using perturbation theory.
+So, we are motivated to model the coupling junction not with a particular circuit, but with a more general symmetric T-junction.

-We make one crucial assumption to analyze the microwave properties of the tee-junction: that it is lossless.
-This assumption allows us to obtain symmetry conditions via the diagonalization of the tee-junction's scattering matrix,
+We make one crucial assumption to analyze the microwave properties of the T-junction: that it is lossless.
+This assumption allows us to obtain symmetry conditions via the diagonalization of the T-junction's scattering matrix,

-Since the tee-junction's scattering matrix is unitary, its eigenvalues have unit magnitude, revealing that the tee-junction has significantly fewer degrees of freedom than we initially expect.
+Since the T-junction's scattering matrix is unitary, its eigenvalues have unit magnitude, revealing that the T-junction has significantly fewer degrees of freedom than we initially expect.
 Our aim is to leverage this constraint and find symmetry conditions encoding relationships between the scattering parameters.